MuckRock/documentcloud/docs/api/api.md

 Documents may contain user supplied metadata.
 You may assign multiple values to arbitrary keys.
 This is represented as a JSON object, where each key has a list of strings as a value.
 The special key `_tag` is used by the front end to represent tags.
-These values may be used to search on.
+These values are useful for searching and organizing documents.

 #### Fields